Ceramic Coatings Explained: The Science Behind the Shine

 They level microscopic imperfections

-They increase surface reflectivity
+They increase reflectivity

 They harden into a durable layer